paulvha/apollo3/ArduinoBLE_P/ArduinoBLE_P/README.md

-# ArduinoBLE_P - special for 1.2.1  (paulvha / February 2021)

-# Update October 2022: update and tested on V1.2.3
+# ArduinoBLE_P - November 2022: update and tested on V1.2.3

-This is based on ArduinoBLE 1.1.3, but adjusted for Sparkfun library V1.2.3 next to that a number of changes have been applied. (see extras folder)
-For installation instruction also see extras folder.
+This is based on ArduinoBLE 1.3.2, but adjusted for Sparkfun library V1.2.3.
+Next to that a number of changes have been applied. (see doc folder).
+For installation instruction see Doc-folder.

-A peripheral example10 has been added with a menu structure and sending sensor data(BME280) A central example10 has been added to work with the peripheral example10
+## examples have been added with a menu structure:

+### example10_ph_bme280 / example10_central_bme280
+In this setup an BME280 temperature, humidity and pressure sensor is connected to the peripheral.
+On regular intervals  it will send updated information on notify characteristic.
+This central has a menu to request data now, change the parameters of the data and stop sending data.

+### example11_ph_RW / example11_central_RW
+In this setup there are 4 characteristic.
+Two String characteristics (one reading to and one reading from), and two characteristics (one reading to and one reading from) for binary data.
+The central can send and read, same for the peripheral.

+### example12_ph_RW_Notify / example12_central_RW_Notify
+In this setup a large data message is split in multiple blocks exchanged using a flow control.
+There are 3 characteristics: one for peripheral to send the large data message, one for the central to send commands and feedback and one for notify.
+The notify is used by the peripheral to send command and feedback and as such also indicate to the central that a next block is ready to be read.

+Next to a central in the Arduino IDE environment there is also an central in the ubuntu/linux environment.

 [![Compile Examples Status](https://github.com/arduino-libraries/ArduinoBLE/workflows/Compile%20Examples/badge.svg)](https://github.com/arduino-libraries/ArduinoBLE/actions?workflow=Compile+Examples) [![Spell Check Status](https://github.com/arduino-libraries/ArduinoBLE/workflows/Spell%20Check/badge.svg)](https://github.com/arduino-libraries/ArduinoBLE/actions?workflow=Spell+Check)